JenniferToops/JenniferToops/README.md

 - 📝 I regularly write articles on [oldcoderchick.com](https://oldcoderchick.com)

-- 💬 Ask me about **my favorite JavaScript methods!** They're not fancy, but the get the job done.
+- 💬 Ask me about **my favorite JavaScript methods!** They're not fancy, but they get the job done.

 - 📫 How to reach me **jennifertoops@gmail.com**